oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Naming Policy | `grp-<Agency>-<GroupName>` | Assists in MOGs and standardisation of Agency configuration.
+Naming Policy | `grp-<Organisation>-<GroupName>` | Assists in MOGs and standardisation of organisation configuration.
 Welcome Email | Disabled | The welcome email will be disabled to reduce the amount of generic correspondence being sent to users.

 ### Organisation wide configuration

-Microsoft Teams is a collaboration platform that enable the Agency to work collaboratively with external agencies.
-This allows Agency users to collaborate internally, with trusted guest users and set up meetings with external users.
+Microsoft Teams is a collaboration platform that enable the organisation to work collaboratively with external agencies.
+This allows organisation users to collaborate internally, with trusted guest users and set up meetings with external users.

 The design will consider the following configurations:

-- External Access - configures allowable domains to connect to the Agency instance of Microsoft Teams.
+- External Access - configures allowable domains to connect to the organisation instance of Microsoft Teams.
 This also configures Skype for Business integration.
 - Guest Access – is when an external user is invited to be a member of the team.
 Once a team owner has granted someone guest access, they can access that team's resources, share files, and join a group chat with other team members.
 - Teams Settings – configures the default behaviour of all users in the Teams application.